 Less Air Flow

 If your air isn’t flowing as powerful as it used to be, it could be an indicator that your air conditioner is on its last leg.
 Check your home’s air filters to be sure they do not need replacing and, if not, call a technician to help find the problem.

 If your system is constantly running, more importantly if it’s not supplying much cool air, then you possibly have a problem.
-It could be a problem that’s easy to rectify with a Precision tune-up, but it could also be a sign that your AC has to work harder to keep your home cool and comfortable and that ends up costing you wasted energy and wasted money.
+It could be a problem that’s easy to rectify with a Precision tune-up, but it could also be a signal that your system has to work more to cool your home and that ends up costing you wasted energy and wasted money.

 If your air conditioning system starts making weird noises, there may be a problem.
 Higher pitched noises may mean a problem with one of the motors.
 Rattling noises could signal a part got loose.
 Don’t take any chances.
 Call an HVAC technician to inspect it and determine if it’s a complication worth repairing or if it is going to end up being an ongoing issue.

 Signs of Aging

 Just like everything (and everyone), the more something has aged, the weaker it eventually gets.
 Is your system not cooling as efficiently as it did four to six years ago?
 Are some rooms colder or hotter than others?
 Is it taking a larger amount of time to get to a cool and comfortable temperature?
-These are all typical signs of an aging system.
-If your AC is floundering and is approaching or over 10 years in age, call Aramendia Plumbing, Heating and Air and 210-404-4233 for a free in-home estimate and ask about our current promotions on energy-efficient air conditioning systems.
+All of these are common indicators of an aging system.
+If your AC is floundering and is approaching or over 10 years in age, call Aramendia Plumbing, Heating and Air and 210-404-4233 for a free in-home estimate and ask about our current promotions on energy-efficient systems.